KazaiMazai/SwiftletModel/README.md

     try delete(\.$attachment, inverse: \.$message, from: &context) }
 ```

+The method is throwing to be able to perform some additional checks before deletion
+and throw an error if something has gone wrong.

 ### Normalization

 All relations should be normalized in `normalize()`.
 The method will be called when the entity is saved to context.